-In June 2011, our Board adopted an Amended and Restated Audit Committee Charter ("Audit Committee Charter"), which became effective upon the execution of the underwriting agreement for our IPO.
-The Audit Committee Charter provides that the Audit Committee will review and approve all related party transactions.
+Our Audit Committee Charter provides that the Audit Committee will review and approve all related party transactions.
 This review will cover any material transaction, arrangement or relationship, or any series of similar transactions, arrangements or relationships, in which we were or are to be a participant, and a related party had or will have a direct or indirect material interest, including, purchases of goods or services by or from the related party or entities in which the related party has a material interest, indebtedness, guarantees of indebtedness and employment by us of a related party.